 To view these files, site visitors must install the Shockwave plugin appropriate for their browser and platform.
-These plugins are available from the Macromedia Web site at www.macromedia.com.
+These plugins are available from the Macromedia website at www.adobe.com.

 You cannot directly add a Shockwave audio (.swa) file to a page.
 You must embed it in a Director movie by passing it as a parameter to the movie, and place the movie on your page.
 Then in Assets view, add the Shockwave audio file as a file asset.
 Any Shockwave files you place on a page appear inline on the page itself.